juiser/juiser/README.md

 but clean `User` object will be available to your code to support user-specific logic and authorization decisions.

 Currently Juiser supports the `X-Forwarded-User` header with either JSON or [JWS](https://tools.ietf.org/html/rfc7515) values.
-The first Juiser 0.1.0 release will support Spring Boot applications, with other application environments (e.g. Servlet only) added in the future.
+Juiser 1.0.0 release supports Spring Boot applications, with other application environments (e.g. Servlet only) added in the future.
 If you'd like to help in this effort, please open a GitHub issue to start collaborating!